 Pros:

-- * Multiple on-site dining venues with award-winning menus mean guests are not dependent on city-centre restaurants for every meal
+- Multiple dining options within the property mean you are not dependent on the city centre for every meal

 Cons: